 Today, we live in a world where clothing is considered disposable and unfortunately the majority of our world share this fast-paced disposable lifestyle.
-At ash white we are committed to slowing down this process and being considerate in our design process to ensure we are creating a positive effect on the environment and our community of makers and artisans in India.
+At ash white we are committed to slowing down this process and being considerate in our design process to ensure we are creating a positive effect on the environment and our community of makers and artisans in India and Sri Lanka.

-As much as we love exploring new recycled or sustainable fabrics which are created by hand, we know that ultimately the most sustainable practice is to extend the life of your clothes.
+As much as we love exploring new recycled or sustainable fabrics which are created by hand, we know that ultimately the most sustainable practice is to extend the life of the clothes you already have.

 Between 2000 and 2014, clothing production doubled and it is only increasing as mass production continues to grow.
 At ash white we are committed to creating unique pieces which are both considered and considerate; to our world and it's people.
 Our learning is never over and we are continually progressing toward more sustainable practices within ash white.